koliseoapi/help/content/events/create.md

 ---
 title: Create event
 date: 2018-01-08T20:16:31+01:00
-summary: "Create an event to manage ticket sales, organize a call for papers or collect feedback."
+summary: "Create an event to manage tickets, organize a call for papers or compose an agenda."
 weight: 10
 menu:
   main:
     parent: "events"
 ---

-In Koliseo everything is bound to an event: Ticket sales, Call for Papers and Agenda, all require to create a parent event first.
-The events you create are bound to your user account, but you can still add additional user permissions after.
+In Koliseo everything is bound to an event: tickets, call for papers and agenda, all require a parent event first.
+This section describes how to create and manage your events.

 ## Create your first event